Jerz > Writing > [ Academic | Technical ]

 This document briefly describes how to write and deliver a formal oral presentation on an academic or professional subject.
 It should be useful for anyone who wants to know how to speak in public.

-Note: by “technical information,” I don’t necessarily mean computers or microsurgery; giving an oral presentation on any subject–your garden, a music album, or a novel — can be “technical” whenever its primary purpose is to communicate complex information.
+Note: by “formal presentation,” I don’t necessarily mean a Shakespeare monologue or a scientific treatise on robot-assisted microsurgery.
+Giving an oral presentation on any subject–your favorite book, current events, a family story–can be “formal” and “technical” whenever its primary purpose is to communicate complex information.

 The content is the most obvious component of any oral presentation — after all, if you are talking, you had better have something worthwhile to say.
-But an oral presentation — no matter how well-written — is only as effective as its delivery.
+But a presentation is only as effective as its delivery.

 - Why are you delivering this oral presentation?

 - Be honest with yourself.
-If your answer is “to get a good grade from my professor” or “because my boss told me to,” you need to be aware of that fact now, because your audience will certainly figure it out soon enough.
+If your answer is “for a grade” or “my boss told me,” your audience will certainly figure it out soon enough.
+What do you want to accomplish?

 Graphics, inspirational quotations, and anecdotes are all well-respected methods of maintaining audience interest.
-Overheads of Dilbert and The Far Side, fancy computer transitions between slides, and vaudeville tricks work in small doses, but they get old pretty quickly (see Don McMillan’s hilarious “Death by Powerpoint“), and they eat up time that you could use more effectively.
-A less showy method of maintaining audience interest can be as simple as giving a kind of road map to your presentation (see the “Road Map” section, below).
+However, Pinterest clip art, fancy computer transitions between slides, and vaudeville tricks get old pretty quickly (see Don McMillan’s hilarious “Death by Powerpoint“), and they eat up time that you could use more effectively.

 |Don’t think about “delivering a speech“.
 Most inexperienced speakers who approach a professional oral presentation this way end up cutting themselves off from their audience.